i386x/pubdocs/Rust/README.md

   * a `dyn` compatible base trait
   * any number of its auto traits
   * any super traits of the base trait
+* the layout of a trait object is same as the layout of its value
 * is written as the keyword `dyn` followed by a set of trait bounds with the following restrictions:
   * no more than one non-auto trait is allowed